 Should a researcher wish to publish a paper in a journal that does not offer a compliant open access route, the DH or NIHR may grant permission for the author to submit the paper for publication the journal.
 In these cases, please contact your Biomedical Research Centre (BMC) manager or programme manager prior to submission.

 NIHR expectations are that they will “expect to see NIHR funded researchers working towards full compliance by 2017/18 with 100% of research papers funded by the NIHR published in journals that are compliant with the policy on Open Access.”

 NIHR advice is that from the start of this policy, “the cost of APCs and other appropriate publication charges will be supported either through the original NIHR award, or where applicable an NIHR open access fund.
 Researchers will need to contact the awarding NIHR programme coordinating centre to review the correct approach.
 This does not apply to any recipient of NIHR funding prior to 1 April 2014, which remain under the requirements of their original contract.”

 NIHR has purchased a supporters scheme membership of BioMed Central.
 This entitles NIHR researchers to a 15% discount against any APC for a BioMed Central journal, though the choice remains with NIHR researchers as to where they publish, within the scope of the policy.

 Remember, SGUL researchers can also take advantage of some ‘read and publish’ deals, which means SGUL corresponding authors can publish open access at no extra charge in some journals.
 These include many Wiley and Springer titles.
 Please see our Paying Open Access Fees web page for more information.

 For more information, please refer to the NIHR open access policy page, or contact your Biomedical Research Centre (BMC) manager or programme manager.

-For assistance please email the open access team.
+For enquiries about open access, please email the open access team.